 8. Pet history

-If you allow pets on your property, double check they are compatible with your property's policies and environment.
-Understanding a pet's behavior, size, breed, and history, including vaccinations and past incidents, helps assess potential risk like property damage, noise, or disturbances to neighbors.
-If you plan to charge a pet deposit, pet rent, or require pet insurance, let applicants know before they sign the lease.
+If you allow pets, double-check that they are compatible with the property's policies and environment.
+Understanding a pet's behavior, size, breed, and history, including vaccinations and past incidents, helps assess potential risks like property damage, noise, or disturbances to neighbors.
+If you plan to charge a pet deposit or pet rent or require pet insurance, let applicants know before they sign the lease.

 9. Vehicle registration and proof of insurance